DFE-Digital/publish-teacher-training/guides/adr/0011-tda-courses.md

 Trainee teachers will soon be able to gain a degree through an apprenticeship, instead of through the traditional university route into the profession.

-A degree apprenticeship allows candidates to study towards an undergraduate or master’s degree while they work, getting invaluable industry experience and earning a salary.
-Candidate's off-the-job training takes place in your working hours, and candidates won’t have to pay for their tuition.
+A degree apprenticeship allows trainees to study towards an undergraduate or master’s degree while they work, getting invaluable industry experience and earning a salary.
+Trainees off-the-job training takes place in working hours, and trainees won’t have to pay for their tuition.

 Degree apprenticeships are jobs with training.
-On completion of the apprenticeship, candidates will achieve an undergraduate or master’s degree – just like someone who has got their degree through a traditional route.
+On completion of the apprenticeship, trainees will achieve an undergraduate or master’s degree – just like someone who has got their degree through a traditional route.

 Our platform currently supports courses through API v1 in the Publish module.